Free Assessment

 Increase in tolerated dose for peanut allergy

-Clinical trials of sublingual immunotherapy for peanut allergy demonstrated that treated patients could safely tolerate significantly higher amounts of peanut protein — up to a 10-fold increase — compared to placebo, with far fewer side effects than oral immunotherapy (OIT).
+Clinical trials of sublingual immunotherapy for peanut allergy demonstrated that treated patients could safely tolerate significantly higher amounts of peanut protein — with far fewer side effects than oral immunotherapy (OIT).

 Kim et al., J Allergy Clin Immunol, 2011